A beautiful but windy mini trip to the Natural Park Cabo de Gata-Nijar

 Because of the civil war, it all came to a standstill.
 In 1956 the company Denver, which was a melting plant, was opened by General Franco.
 It was the largest Gold Mine of these characteristics in western Europe.
 There were 1400 people living in the village and 1000 worked in the mines.
 In 1966, the mines closed as they had exhausted the veins.

 I was so lucky to find a smallish stone with some small green crystals.
-I get the impression it could be this new mineral which was discovered in 1968, but I am not sure.
+I get the impression it could be this new mineral that was discovered in 1968, but I am not sure.
 The mineral I speak of is called Rodalquilarite and you will also be able to find it in Coquimbo in Chile and in Tombstone, Arizona.

 Along the route, we climbed up to an abandoned mine, including some ruins.
 We took some photos and climbed back as the area is a little dangerous.
 You have to be careful to not fall into sizeable holes.
 I picked up some stones here and there and one of them could be that special mineral, at least it has the color of emeralds.